braintelligencePL/online-store-clean-architecture/README.md

 **Flow of the error handling:**

 1. `AppThrowableError` from `shared-kernel`.
 We ignore things that we don't want.
-Frontend developer doesn't need our stacktrace just relevant information for him.
+Frontend developer doesn't need our stacktrace he just needs relevant information for him.
+Similar to above JSON.
 2. `AppError` from `shared-kernel`.
-Generic class that is inherited by `OfferError`.
+Generic error class that is inherited by `OfferError`.
 3. `OfferError` from `offer-api`.
-It is a sealed class with restricted errors known by our domain.
+It is a sealed class with restricted errors known by our domain (offer).
 In other words, errors that we know might happen during runtime of our application.
 4. `AppExceptionHandler` from `app` which is our infrastructure.
 Mapping models from domain to infrastructure.
 Simply we create `ResponseEntity` which is `Spring` related thing.
-Here is create JSON that was shown above.
+In other words creation of JSON that was shown above.

 #### 🧱Addons
 - **[facade](https://github.com/iluwatar/java-design-patterns/tree/master/facade) (design pattern)** - provides a simplified interface to a complex subsystem.
 In our case `OfferAPI.kt` is a facade.